open-sauced/intro/docs/i18n-guidelines.md

 - Are there links that could be localized and translated? (e.g., Wikipedia and MDN links)
 - Is the translation correctly written following the translated language's norms and practices?

-When you think a PR is ready to be merged after your suggestions were addressed (if any), approve it through GitHub's "Review Changes" button or leave an "LGTM!" in the comment section and tag the `@open-sauced/docs` maintainers. (“LGTM” is an abbreviation of “Looks Good to Me” or “Let’s Get to Merging”, often used to approve pull requests.)
+When you think a PR is ready to be merged after your suggestions were addressed (if any), approve it through GitHub's "Review Changes" button or leave an "LGTM!" in the comment section and tag the `@open-sauced/docs` maintainers.

+?> “LGTM” is an abbreviation of “Looks Good to Me” or “Let’s Get to Merging”, often used to approve pull requests.